jjindrich/jjazure-templates/windows-rds-mydomain/readme.md

 This project is base on this <a href="https://github.com/Azure/azure-quickstart-templates/tree/master/rds-deployment">article</a>.

-Script is using Powershell DSC script from link above - configuration of RDS roles.
+Script is using Powershell DSC script from link above - configuration of RDS roles (copy in configuration folder).
-(There no loadbalancers used).

 ## Deploy RD gateway
 Use following ARM template.